SiaFoundation/siad/doc/api/index.html.md

 ### Path Parameters
 ### Required
 **skylink** | string
 The skylink that should be downloaded.
+The skylink can contain an optional filename.
+If that is the case only the requested subfile will get downloaded.

 ### Query String Parameters
 ### OPTIONAL